By Julie Lowndes | August 3, 2020

 I think open data science exists as a beautiful feedback loop, where using similar tooling promotes and streamlines teamwork.
 And also working as a team better equips you to learn new tools and practices.
 And with this shared mindset, the idea of team becomes ever-broadening and networked and also your abilities to interoperate and adapt to an evolving softwarescape also broadens.

-Our Ocean Health Index team was able to engage in open data science over four years by incrementally introducing tooling like open source coding into our workflow and established team norms (Lowndes et al. 2017).
+Our Ocean Health Index team was able to engage in open data science over four years by incrementally introducing tooling like open source coding into our workflow and establishing team norms (Lowndes et al. 2017).
 We had entryways to engage in this powerful feedback loop: The things that benefited us the most was leadership and trust — this enabled one of our team members to Champion open data science within our team, and for us all to agree it was worth the investment and learn and develop team workflows together.

 I created Openscapes as an entryway for other teams, so we can create more Champions within teams and communities and uncover data-driven solutions faster.
 And from what I’ve learned from open communities like rOpenSci, RStudio, and Mozilla, this starts with the Power of Welcome.